Jaff1/kodflix/README.md

-## JafFlix - It's Jaff's sample React App
+# Jafflix - It's Jaff's sample React App

 A sample responsive PWA ([Progressive Web App](https://youtu.be/m-sCdS0sQO8)) that aims to excercise some capability with: